liweiz/Models/README.md

 max-deltas: in a continuous range, the max delta that all its members can be added in the progress of reaching each's target, but not over-reaching for any member.

+### Why Generics

+I want to explore generics a bit with real problem I'm facing.
+So yes, this can be solved easily with just non-generic way.
+But how to make it as generic as I can also interests me.

 ### Notice

 Code is written in Swift 2.2 with Xcode 7.3.1.